awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-managed-instances-advanced-reverting.md

 # Reverting from the advanced\-instances tier to the standard\-instances tier<a name="systems-manager-managed-instances-advanced-reverting"></a>

 This section describes how to change hybrid instances currently running in the advanced\-instances tier back to the standard\-instances tier\.
-This configuration applies to all hybrid instances in an AWS account and a single AWS Region\.
+This configuration applies to all hybrid instances in an Amazon Web Services account and a single AWS Region\.

 **Before you begin**
 Review the following important details\.